We are pleased to welcome you back to the next year of your postgraduate program.

 We are pleased to provide on-line registration.
 Please note that you will be guided through the registration steps within the on-line system.
 In some cases you will not be permitted to proceed through the steps until you complete the necessary pre-requisites.

-Before you begin the registration process, you may wish to review the registration tabs at the top of this page.
+Before you begin the registration process, you may wish to review the registration tabs below.
 You will need to satisfy all of the criteria to register with the Postgraduate Medical Education Office.
-Please note that you must be registered by June 29, 2019 in order to continue your training.
+Please note that you must be registered by June 26, 2020 in order to continue your training.

-- Director, Medical Affairs, Kingston Health Sciences Centre
+- Chief, Medical and Academic Director, Kingston Health Sciences Centre

 - Associate Dean, Postgraduate Medical Education

 - Financial Services - Payroll, Kington Health Sciences Centre

 - University Registrar

 Please note that you will not be allowed to start in your program if you are not completely registered.

 All inquiries about registration with the Postgraduate Medical Education Office are to be directed to email@example.com or by calling (613) 533-2543.

 The registration system will open on April 3, 2020 at 5:00pm.
 To go directly to the registration system, click here.